Gump Roast: Production

 "Gump Roast" was co-written by Dan Castellaneta and his wife Deb Lacusta, while Mark Kirkland served as director.
 It was first broadcast on the Fox network in the United States on April 21, 2002.
 The idea for the episode came about when Castellaneta and the other main Simpsons cast members were on hiatus while renegotiating their salaries.
-During the hiatus, Lacusta and Castellaneta were discussing the film Forrest Gump and questioned whether the stories Gump told actually happened, or if he made them up.
-They then compared the character to Homer, since they are both dimwitted and have "fumbled into" many different situations.
-Writing ensued, and when the cast members had settled the payment issue, Castellaneta and Lacusta presented the script to show runner Al Jean, who put the script into production.
+Lacusta and Castellaneta, discussing the film Forrest Gump, wondered if the stories Gump told actually happened or if he made them up.
+They realized that Gump was similar to Homer, who's also dimwitted and has "fumbled into" an array of larger-than-life situations.
+When the cast members settled the salary issue and returned to work, Castellaneta and Lacusta presented their script to show runner Al Jean, who put the episode into production.

-The clip in which Homer skis down a mountain is one of the most used clips during events, according to Jean.
-One of the plot turns in the episode sees Kang and Kodos interrupting the roast.
-These characters normally only appear in Halloween episodes, however since "Gump Roast" is a clip show and therefore not in The Simpsons canon, Kang and Kodos were included in the episode.
-Since "Gump Roast", there have not been any more clip shows of The Simpsons.
-Jean stated in the DVD commentary for the episode, that since the show now produces "trilogy episodes" (episodes that have three separate stories for each act) each season after season 13, making a clip show would be unnecessary.
+The scene in which Homer skis down a mountain (from S11E10, "Little Big Mom") is one of the show's most frequently used clips, according to Jean.
+The appearance of Kang and Kodos marks a rare appearance outside their usual roles in the annual Halloween episodes.
+"Gump Roast" was the series's last clip show.
+Instead, as Jean states in the episode's DVD commentary, the show now produces "trilogy episodes", which feature three separate stories based on a given theme.
+One of these anthology episodes has aired each season since season 14, replacing the clip shows.

-The song "They'll Never Stop The Simpsons" playing at the end of the episode was written by Simpsons writer Matt Selman and sung by Castellaneta.
-It is a parody on the song “We Didn't Start the Fire” by Billy Joel, and was originally the same length as the song it was based on.
-However, because the episode was too long, the song had to be cut to its current length.
-In 2011, the song was re-recorded with alternative lyrics as a promotional video after The Simpsons was renewed for an additional 24th and 25th season.
-Castellaneta came in and recorded eight new takes, which were mixed together with some of the original vocals.
+The song "They'll Never Stop The Simpsons" that plays at the end of the episode was written by Simpsons writer Matt Selman and sung by Castellaneta.
+A parody of Billy Joel's “We Didn't Start the Fire”, it was originally the same length as that song, but was edited when the episode ended up running long.
+In 2011, the song was rerecorded with alternate lyrics for a music video after The Simpsons was renewed for a 24th and 25th season.
+Castellaneta recorded eight new takes, which were mixed with some of the original vocals.